Have you ever been overseas? Do you fear international travel? Do you fear traveling to some destinations? Learn how Rebecca faced her fears…

 To put it mildly, the trip was a success.
 I formed new, lasting friendships.
 I visited temples, historic landmarks, cathedrals, museums, and the people of Mexico.
 And while we had new, scary experiences–trying hot peppers (not me…I’m not a food adventurer), getting our bus stuck in the middle of a muddy road that led to the top of a mountain, and experiencing the Mexican police boarding our bus in full gear and carrying guns down the aisle to make sure we were safe to enter the country–we also had amazing experiences–climbing to the top of the Pyramids of the Sun and Moon, watching a flag ceremony by the Mexican army, trying to explain snow to the young children in a field of artifacts, and witnessing the exquisite beauty within another country which was the first lesson I learnt as an American traveling the world.

 Mexico was my first trip, but I knew then it wouldn’t be my last.
-I started to form my travel identity learning what I loved and what I could leave out.
+I started to form my international travel identity learning what I loved and what I could leave out.
 That sense of adventure, of trying something new, just grew and grew.
 In addition I was able to look back at my goal…learn and grow.
 This mission was accomplished, and I’m ever grateful for it.
 I still travel the world and I always will, because it changed my life then and it always will.